telehash/telehash.github.io/v3/channels/box.md

 Every message has a unique ID within a box that is the SipHash of the message bytes with the box ID as the key.

-## Advertising Capacity/Status
+## Advertising Status - `boxes`

-Box status is advertised after an exchange is first [synchronized](../e3x/handshake.md) as an unreliable channel of type `boxes`.
-Any endpoint that has cached messages should automatically initiate this channel to indicate status to the recipient.
+Box status is advertised as an unreliable channel of type `boxes` always opened to the recipient.
+Any endpoint that has cached messages should automatically initiate this channel to indicate status to the recipient, typically when an exchange is first [synchronized](../e3x/handshake.md) but also whenever an empty box has a message added.

 ```
 {